 New “Toolkit” Can Help Faculty Make Courses Interprofessional

-The web-based resource is designed to be a one-stop shop for instructors converting U-M courses to IPE.
+This web-based resource was designed to be a one-stop shop for instructors interested in converting U-M courses to IPE.

-While the University of Michigan is working to add more interprofessional education (IPE) opportunities for students across the health professions, some faculty are choosing to “convert” existing courses to IPE.
+As the University of Michigan is adding more interprofessional education (IPE) opportunities for students across the health professions, some faculty are choosing to “convert” existing courses to IPE.
 A new resource came online in spring 2017 to facilitate the process–the IPE Course Adapter Toolkit.